DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/multi-value-report-parameters.md

 ## Create a Multi-Value Parameter

-Follow these steps to create a multi-value parameter at design time:

 1. [Create a report parameter](create-a-report-parameter.md) and enable the **Allow multiple values** option.

     ![Create Multi-Value Parameter](../../../../../images/eurd-win-multi-value-parameters-create-parameter.png)